-- The primary objective of this project is to demonstrate and evaluate the efficacy of raspberry root inoculum removal as a pre-plant management technique for reducing soilborne pathogen and pest populations. - pests, including alternatives to soil fumigation. - Our hypothesis is that root inoculum removal will reduce populations of soilborne pathogens and pests, thereby enhancing the utility of other management techniques.
+- The primary objective of this project is to demonstrate and evaluate the efficacy of raspberry root inoculum removal as a pre-plant management technique for reducing soilborne pathogen and pest populations. - The long-term objective of our work is to develop tools for the integrated management of soilborne pathogens and pests, including alternatives to soil fumigation. - Our hypothesis is that root inoculum removal will reduce populations of soilborne pathogens and pests, thereby enhancing the utility of other management techniques.